wybaeb/rag-chat/README.md

     url: 'https://api-url.com/generate', // API endpoint URL
     buttonPosition: 'bottom-right', // Position of the chat button ('top-left', 'top-right', 'bottom-left', 'bottom-right')
     buttonColor: '#635bff', // Color of the chat button
-    buttonCaption: '💬', // Caption or emoji for the chat button
+    buttonOpenCaption: '💬', // Caption for chat button in closed state
+    buttonCloseCaption: '✕', // Caption for chat button in open state
+    mobileCloseCaption: '✕', // Caption for mobile close button
     chatBackgroundColor: 'rgba(255, 255, 255, 0.9)', // Background color of the chat window
     chatBorderColor: '#ccc', // Border color of the chat window
     inputBackgroundColor: '#f0f0f0', // Background color of the input field